 In certain deployments, it may be beneficial to employ a combined approach where the device is managed and monitored by an MDM but is mainly restricted by a local device administrator.
-This is compatible with both the Legacy and Android Enterprise modes.
-In an Android Enterprise configuration, the device is managed by the MDM in Device Owner or Profile Owner mode, and further restrictions are applied by a local device administrator, whereas in the Legacy case, two device administrator applications coexist on the device.
+The device is managed by the MDM in Device Owner or Profile Owner mode, and further restrictions are applied by a local device administrator.
 In either case, this allows for a flexible deployment where policies can be adjusted by an authorized IT administrator on-site.